 1943: One of the most famous lines in NHL history makes its debut when the Montreal Canadiens open their season with a 2-2 tie against the Boston Bruins at the Forum.

-The Punch Line ceases to exist after Blake's injury forces his retirement.
-Lach remains with the Canadiens through the 1953-54 season (ending his career as the NHL's all-time scoring leader).
-Richard breaks that mark and sets an NHL record with 544 goals before his retirement after the 1959-60 season.
+Though the Punch Line ends after Blake's injury forces his retirement, Lach remains with the Canadiens through the 1953-54 season, ending his career as the NHL's all-time scoring leader.
+Richard breaks that mark and sets an NHL record with 544 goals before his retirement in 1960.

-1943: Gus Bodnar of the Toronto Maple Leafs sets an NHL record for fastest goal by a rookie in his first game.
+1943: Gus Bodnar of the Toronto Maple Leafs sets an NHL record for the fastest goal by a player in his first NHL game.
 He scores 15 seconds into his NHL debut and later has another goal and an assist to help Toronto defeat the New York Rangers 5-2 at Maple Leaf Gardens.

-1962: Chicago Blackhawks goaltender Glenn Hall plays in his 500th consecutive regular-season game, a 5-3 victory against the New York Rangers at Chicago Stadium.
+1962: Glenn Hall plays in his 500th consecutive regular-season game, a 5-3 victory by the Chicago Blackhawks against the Rangers at Chicago Stadium.

-1975: Boston Bruins forward Johnny Bucyk becomes the seventh player in NHL history to score 500 career goals.
-He reaches the milestone by scoring in the first period of a 3-2 win against the St. Louis Blues at Boston Garden.
+1975: Johnny Bucyk becomes the seventh player in NHL history to score 500 career goals.
+He reaches the milestone by scoring in the first period of the Boston Bruins' 3-2 win against the St. Louis Blues at Boston Garden.

-1983: There are Sutters everywhere in a 6-2 victory by the New York Islanders against the Philadelphia Flyers.
-Brent Sutter and Duyne Sutter of the Islanders oppose twin brothers Rich Sutter and Ron Sutter of the Flyers.
+1983: There are Sutters everywhere in a 6-2 victory by the New York Islanders against the Philadelphia Flyers at the Spectrum.
+Brent Sutter and Duane Sutter of the Islanders oppose twin brothers Rich Sutter and Ron Sutter of the Flyers.
 It's the first time four brothers play in the same NHL game.
 Brent has a big night with two goals and an assist.
 Duane has one assist; Rich and Ron are held without a point.

-2014: The New Jersey Devils end their NHL-record streak of 18 consecutive shootout losses by winning the tiebreaker in their game against the Winnipeg Jets after the teams were tied 1-1 through overtime.
-New Jersey's Jacob Josefson scores the only goal in the shootout for a 2-1 win.
+2014: The New Jersey Devils end their NHL-record streak of 18 consecutive shootout losses by winning their game against the Winnipeg Jets.
+After the teams are tied 1-1 through overtime, New Jersey's Jacob Josefson scores the only goal in the shootout for a 2-1 win.